data-science-work/princ_data_science_sql_homework/README.md

 Faculty|LOC_ID|Restricted delete, cascade update on Location when delete on Faculty table.
 Course Section|COURSE\_ID, TERM\_ID, F\_ID, LOC\_ID|No action delete, cascade update on Course, Term, Faculty, and Location tables.
 Enrollment|S\_ID, C\_SEC\_ID|No Action delete, cascade update on Student table and restrict delete, cascade update on Course Section table.

+### Variable Attributes

+> Some variables where recommended to be `string` typed and got changed something else.
+For instance, `START_DATE` in the `TERM` table was a `string` typed and got changed to `date` data typed.
+The `ENROLLMENT` table got added a unique primary key named `ENR_ID`.
+Also, in the `FACULTY` table, the `F_SUPER` field got converted to a foreign key that references to the primary key in the same table which is `F_ID`.
+This is done to find who is the supervisor of specific faculty member.

+## Population Your Database [14 points]

+> The original files containing the data were in `.doc` files.
+That data was transferred to `.xcl` files and subsequently exported to `.csv` files.
+After creating `.csv` files and the database, the `.csv` files were loaded into the database.